ktrzorion/book_plus/README.md

 Node Module Folder -> https://drive.google.com/file/d/1_-34NGbJtOtQmThIrz5TX7cUnf9RGvMF/view?usp=drive_link

+**NOTE : YOU HAVE TO ADD NODE_MODULE FOLDER IN book_plus ON SAME LEVEL AS public AND OTHER FOLDERS.

 This guide provides step-by-step instructions on how to set up and run this Flask web application.
 Follow the steps below to get started:

 -> Prerequisites